aerospike-community/skyhook/website/docs/_intro.md

 If you wish to deploy Skyhook as a cluster of nodes, you can find some example configurations [here](https://aerospike.github.io/skyhook/scaling-out).

+Linux RPM and DEB packages are also available under the release assets.
+Check your system information to pick a suitable installation package.

 ### Configuration Properties

 The default behavior may be customized by setting the following properties in the configuration file: